 The men in Restrepo were executing with skill and determination the orders they had been given.
 It is still amazing to me that guys can move and fight as well as they did, given the loads they were carrying in a high altitude, mountainous environment.
 Their attempts at tribal engagement did not pay off in the long run.
 We no longer staff FOB’s in the Korengal Valley, but these guys gave it their best shot, which comes through clearly in the book as well as in the movie.

 In my opinion, it is important that this film be shown in as many theaters as possible.
-Most of my regular readers know this tale intimately and will appreciate the artistry in the expert documentary filming about infantrymen in war.
+Most of my regular readers know this tale intimately and will appreciate the artistry in this tale about infantrymen in war.
 Most Americans as well as most people in the countries with troops deployed here, do not have a clue about what they collectively have asked their fellow citizens to do.
 The amount of responsibility placed on the shoulders of twenty-something year old (or sometimes younger) men who lead fire teams, squads, and platoons, exceeds by several orders of magnitude, the burden placed on their peers in the civilian world.
 Once they are home and out of the service, it may be decades before they are placed in positions of such responsibility again.
 Add to that the burden of survivors’ guilt, which is common to all veterans at all times and in all places, and one gets a sense of the overwhelming pressures being shouldered by these veterans at the pointed-end of the spear.
-Americans need to know this because when our elected leaders send these soldiers to fight for their country, they do so in all our names.
+Americans need to know this because when our elected leaders send these soldiers to fight for our country they do so in all our names.
 We owe it to all the men and women who serve in harms’ way to understand what we asked them to do.